vaishnavibrungi/reddit/README.md

 * We can include the stemmerized and vectorized text column, the author_flair_text column to see which level of players like a beginner, adult, etc. post frequently in both the subreddits.
 * Analyze created_utc to check which subreddit people post frequently.
 * Collect more sample data, possibly include comments as well as score.
-* Use sentiment analysis to analyze the post and comments section whether they are constructive or critical.
 * Remove vectorized words that are in the title of the Subreddit.